Why Salesforce's megadeals still matter after earnings

 Benioff clearly sees these acquisitions as part of Salesforce's AI grand plan.
 Although deals tend to fall out of the headlines once they are completed, Salesforce's monster deals still matter — even if Wall Street hasn't been pleased with them all.

 "This has been a hot-button topic for investors for years now," Morningstar senior equity research analyst Dan Romanoff told Yahoo Finance.
-"It’s not just the Slack deal, there’s been a lot of frustration among shareholders.
+"It’s not just the Slack deal; there’s been a lot of frustration among shareholders.
 I don’t think anyone cares about a small acquisition, but when you’re doing that $27 billion acquisition of Slack, that’s when the frustration boils over."

 Salesforce's largest-ever acquisition was for the workplace messaging platform Slack, a $27.7 billion deal that was first made public in 2020.
 A year prior, Salesforce acquired data visualization software provider Tableau in 2019 for $15.7 billion.
 And in 2018, Salesforce acquired software integration platform MuleSoft for $6.5 billion.